- Bees work from sunrise to sunset, as long as temperatures are over approximately 14°C.

 - A worker bee must fly the equivalent (relative to humans) of three times around the globe to gather approximately 500g of honey.
 A healthy hive can produce 15–30 kilos per fortnight on a strong nectar flow.
 In one day a worker bee can visit as many as 10,000 flowers.

-- The average worker bee makes 1.5 teaspoons of honey in her lifetime.
+- The average worker bee makes 1/12th of a teaspoons of honey in her lifetime.

 8. Scout bees report the nectar source to the rest of the hive by doing a waggle dance, which describes the source location in relation to the sun.